Lesser-Known GI Bill Benefits

 How much money will I get?

-The amount of educational funds available depends on several factors, including which GI Bill program is being used and what school is being attended.
+The amount of educational funds available depends on several factors, including the GI Bill program being used and the school being attended.
 Students are paid at the end of each month for the hours spent training.
-In addition, students are given a monthly housing allowance based on the school’s location and a stipend for books and supplies.
+Additionally, students receive a monthly housing allowance based on the school’s location, as well as a stipend for books and supplies.

-• Other GI Bill programs: the VA pays a monthly rate that depends on the specific non-degree program and student’s length of active service.
+- Other GI Bill programs: the VA pays a monthly rate that depends on the specific non-degree program and the student’s length of active service.

 RELATED: